Francode77/KPMG-NLP/README.md

 # Results

-The preprocessing works great and we were able to preprocess ALL documents.
+- The preprocessing works great and we were able to preprocess ALL documents.

-Google DocumentAI OCR reading works great on .pdf files with a single language
+- Google DocumentAI OCR reading works great on .pdf files with a single language

-Classification model performed OK on one computer but not on other computers or Google collab.
-Also saving and loading the model produced inconsistencies.
+- Classification model is based on RobbertA and targets 100 different clusters.

+  - We claim a classification accuracy of about 67% on the validation set (15% of the data)
+  - Training results are stored in /model/output
+  - Model is saved in /model
+  -
-For the client app we made a simple tool to produce results with telegram.
+-For the client app we made a simple tool to produce results with telegram.
 The results of processing a file will be output to a Telegram bot channel.